-In 2019, she took part in the V Photobiennale of Contemporary Photography, established by the Russian Museum.
-Her works were subsequently acquired for the museum’s collection.
+In 2019, she participated in the 5th Photobiennale of Contemporary Photography, established by the Russian Museum.
+Her works are held in the collection of the Russian Museum.

-Founder of the online gallery of contemporary and antique art PHOSPHORUS (2025).
+Founder of «PHOSPHORUS», an online gallery dedicated to contemporary and antique art

 EDUCATION